-Drag and Drop Scheduling Software: Pros and Cons
+Drag and Drop Scheduler: Pros and Cons

-The Pros | Why You Need A Drag And Drop Software
+The Pros | Why You Need Drag And Drop Software

 1. The simplicity

-In addition to that, Gantt charts are easy to understand.
-You don’t need almost any training to understand them.
-You might need to establish some rules in your team but nothing major.
-It’s a win-win to get the overview about tasks, resources and plans.
-Recommended!
+Easy to Understand PlansIn addition to that, Gantt Charts are easy to understand.
+You don’t need any training to understand them.
+It’s a win-win to get the overview of tasks, resources, and plans.
+Definitely recommended!

 2. The visuality